wu-hongjun/macOS-Thinkpad-X1-Extreme/UPDATES.md

 # Hackintosh for Thinkpad X1 Extreme-Update History

 ## 2019
+### November Updates
+* [20191114] It's been perfected.
+* [20191102] Congrats team China for winning the second place in Overwatch World Cup 2019!!
+* [20191101] I guess I shall call this perfect and focus on other things in my life.
+It's been a fun year.

 ### October Updates
+* [20191030] Happy one year birthday to my X1E!
 * [20191029] Direct upgrade to macOS 10.15.1 is supported.
 Nothing to note.
 V3.4 is pretty much the same as V3.3.
 * [20191017] Solved eGPU.
 See "eGPU" section below.
 Now X1E is fully complete with everything supported.
 Yea!
 * [20191016] Added "32 bit program" and "repasting guide" section in the resource section.
 Read them.